MOL Program DirectorBusiness and Technology Division

 Dr. Selzer has taught leadership and spiritual formation at and number of Universities for the past 10 years.
 She is the President of Mentor Leadership Team, is a radio talk show host, author of two books on leadership and mentoring, and speaks and trains on mentoring and leadership internationally.

-Barry Thompson is a past graduate and undergraduate student of CCU and is now an adjunct professor.
+Dr. Barry Thompson is a past graduate and undergraduate student of CCU and is now an adjunct professor.
 He has held management positions with global organizations such as IBM, SAP and Oracle.
 He has also been a senior pastor in churches in South Africa and Colorado.
 Barry has been involved in several corporate learning companies that provide blended learning strategies for the corporate learner.
-His clients include Oracle, Sun, Cox, Comcast, AT&T, the State of Colorado (Law enforcement) and Wall Street on Demand.
-Barry is currently a doctoral candidate at Liberty University where he is focused on educational leadership.
+His clients include Oracle, Sun, Cox, Comcast, AT&T, the State of Colorado (law enforcement) and Wall Street on Demand.
+Dr. Thompson received his Ph.D. in Educational Leadership from Liberty University.
 His specific research interest is how confidence impacts the outcomes of the learner.

 Dr. Usrey is a CCU College of Adult and Graduate Studies affiliate faculty member as well as a professor in the traditional undergraduate School of Business and Leadership.
 He teaches law, business, and leadership courses.
 Dr. Usrey has extensive history in the public, non-profit, and educational sectors.
 He served as an Attorney General for the state of Washington, has acted as a trail lawyer in commercial law, and served as lawyer and project manager at McGraw-Hill.
 In the non-profit sector Dr. Usrey was both CEO and President of Samaritan Center and also worked as General Counsel and Interim COO at Mission to Unreached People.
 In addition, Dr. Usrey served as a dean at both Whitworth College and Friends University and was president at LCC International University.